up885000/up885000.github.io/README.md

 npm start
 ```

-Now the sever should be running locally with database built.
+Now the server should be running locally with database built.

 Documentation can be found [here.](https://up885000.github.io/out/index.html)